Delgan/loguru/README.rst

     logger.add(sys.stderr, format="{time} {level} {message}", filter="my_module", level="INFO")

 This function should be used to register sinks_ which are responsible for managing `log messages`_ contextualized with a `record dict`_.
-A sink can take many forms: a simple function, a string path, a file-like object, a built-in Handler or a custom class.
+A sink can take many forms: a simple function, a string path, a file-like object, a coroutine function or a built-in Handler.

 Note that you may also |remove|_ a previously added handler by using the identifier returned while adding it.
 This is particularly useful if you want to supersede the default ``stderr`` handler: just call ``logger.remove()`` to make a fresh start.